brase/brase/README.md

 ### Hi there! 👋

-I am Sebastian, working as a software architect by day and being an F#, home automation, IOT and Sonos enthusiast by night.
+I am Sebastian, working as a software architect by day and being an F#, home automation, IOT enthusiast by night.

 - 💻 senior software archtitect <a href="https://www.softwareone.com">@softwareone</a>
 - 📫 reach me: <a rel="me" href="https://techhub.social/@brase">Mastodon</a>